TJVering/EDUGraphAPI/README.md

 ![](Images/class-diagram-graphs.png)

-The **IGraphClient** interface defines two method: GeCurrentUserAsync and GetTenantAsync.
+The **IGraphClient** interface defines two method: **GeCurrentUserAsync** and **GetTenantAsync**.

 **AADGraphClient** and **MSGraphClient** implement the **IGraphClient** interface with Azure AD Graph and Microsoft Graph client libraries separately.

-The interface and the two classes resides in /Services/GraphClients folder of the web app.
-Some of code is list below to show how to get user and tenant with the 2 kinds of Graph APIs.
+The interface and the two classes resides in **/Services/GraphClients** folder of the web app.
+Some of code is list below to show how to get user and tenant with the two kinds of Graph APIs.

 **Azure AD Graph** - AADGraphClient.cs